myay/LTA-BNN/README.md

 | --save-training-state | string, loads a training state from the specified path in the string, default: None |
 | --gpu-num | int, specifies the GPU on which the training should be performed, default: 0 |
 | --profile-time | int, Specify whether to profile the execution time by specifying the repetitions, default: None |

-Please contact me if you have any questions: mikail.yayla@tu-dortmund.de.